 - You will not be stuck behind a lectern.
 You will be able to move about freely and engage the audience more.

-This is not to say that one can never read a speech effectively.
-It is possible, though not necessarily easy.
+Yes, reading a speech can be effective, but it is not easy.
 Winston Churchill, Ronald Reagan and Barack Obama come to mind in this respect.
 Obama is particularly good in this respect, although he usually has a teleprompter to each side to give him the appearance (especially on TV) of speaking without notes.
-Chances are you will not be using teleprompters very often.
+Chances are you will not be using a teleprompter.

 If you must read your speech word for word, there are a few things that you can do to make it a successful.